unicode-org/cldr/ldml/tr35-general.md

 <territories>
 ```

-This contains a list of elements that provide the user-translated names for territory codes, as described in _[Section 3, Unicode Language and Locale Identifiers](tr35.md#Unicode_Language_and_Locale_Identifiers)_.
+This contains a list of elements that provide the user-translated names for territory codes, as described in _[Unicode Language and Locale Identifiers](tr35.md#Unicode_Language_and_Locale_Identifiers)_.

 ```xml
 <territory type="AD">Andorra</territory>